John W. McDevitt: Early life and education

-Born in Malden, Massachusetts on December 27, 1906, McDevitt was the son of John F. McDevitt and Margaret Agnes (née Sullivan).
-He attended Imaculate Conception School and then Boston College High School.
+Born in Malden, Massachusetts on December 27, 1906, McDevitt was the son of James F. McDevitt and Margaret Agnes (née Sullivan).
+He attended Immaculate Conception School and then Boston College High School.
 He earned both a bachelor's and a master's degree from Boston College in 1928 and 1929, respectively.

 Career

 Educator

-McDevitt taught history at Lincoln Junior High School in Malden, and then was then made principal on December 17, 1935.
+McDevitt taught history at Lincoln Junior High School in Malden, and was then made principal on December 17, 1935.
 Shortly thereafter, elections were held and a new School Committee was elected.
 The new Committee rescinded his appointment on January 26, 1936.
 McDevitt sued, and the case was dismissed by the Supreme Judicial Court in 1937.

-On August 22, 1942 he was made superintendent of Waltham Public Schools.
-He served in this position until December 7, 1961 when he resigned to focus on his work as Deputy Supreme Knight of the Knights of Columbus.
+On August 22, 1942, he was made superintendent of Waltham Public Schools.
+He served in this position until December 7, 1961, when he resigned to focus on his work as Deputy Supreme Knight of the Knights of Columbus.
 The School Street Middle School was named after him in Waltham.
 He was nominated to the state Board of Education in 1951 and served for nine years.
 He served on that board with fellow State Deputy Frank W. Tomasello.